-99217 Observation care discharge day management (This code is to be utilized by the practitioner to report all services provided to a patient on discharge from outpatient hospital "observation status" if the discharge is on other that the initial date of "observation status".
+99217 Observation care discharge day management (This code is to be utilized by the practitioner to report all services provided to a patient on discharge from outpatient hospital "observation

+Version 2021 Page 17 of 41 status" if the discharge is on other that the initial date of "observation status".
 To report services to a patient designated as "observation status" or "inpatient status" and discharged on the same date, use the codes for Observation or Inpatient Care Services (99234-99236)).

-INITIAL OBSERVATION CARE - NEW OR ESTABLISHED PATIENT
+INITIAL OBSERVATION CARE- NEW OR ESTABLISHED PATIENT